Real world benchmarks

 - PCMark 8 Bandwidth

 - PCMark8 Score

 In addition to the PCMark8 real world tests, we also run three in-house developed real world benchmarks.
-These are traces based on a gaming workload (GTA V and Rise of the Tomb Raider), a light desktop workload (Windows startup, Microsoft Office and Google Chrome) and a heavy desktop workload (Adobe Photoshop and Adobe Lightroom).
-Whereas PCMark8 disables all operating system-level caches during testing, we leave Windows read and write caches intact for our own real world benchmarks.
-As a result, these benchmarks may give an even better picture of the performance of discs in practice.
+These are traces based on a gaming workload (GTA V and Rise of the Tomb Raider), a light desktop workload (starting Windows, Microsoft Office and Google Chrome) and a heavy desktop workload (Adobe Photoshop and Adobe Lightroom).
+While PCMark8 disables all operating system-level caches during testing, we leave Windows read and write caches intact for our own real world benchmarks.
+As a result, these benchmarks may paint an even better picture of the performance of drives in practice.